Jennifer L. Greenblatt

 Home Depot U.S.A., Inc. v.
 Lafarge North America Inc.

 Lead counsel for defendant in an opt-out MDL antitrust matter brought by the largest direct purchaser concerning an alleged nationwide conspiracy to fix prices in the drywall industry.
-Argued motion for summary judgment before MDL court.
+Argued motions for summary judgment before MDL court.
 Argued interlocutory appeal before Third Circuit.

 Plumbers and Pipefitters Local 572 Health and Welfare Fund et al. v.
 Merck & Co., Inc.